mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

     ```

 # Create the ping service-specific pool

-1. Open a text editor to create the sample pool configuration file for the `ping` services in the `ping-lb-pool.json` file:
+1. Copy and paste the following JSON settings to create the sample pool configuration file for the `ping` services in, and save, the `ping-lb-pool.json` file:

-    ```bash
-    vi ping-lb-pool.json
-    ```

-1. Copy and paste the following JSON settings and save the `ping-lb-pool.json` file:

     ```json
     {